aws-samples/mlops-pipeline-prestodb/README.md

         yum install java-11-amazon-corretto.x86_64
         java --version
         ```

     - Now download the PrestoDB release binaries into the EC2 instance.
-You can download the Presto release binaries from the Maven Central Repository with wget.
+You can download the Presto release binaries from the Maven Central Repository with `wget`.
 Then extract the archive to a directory named presto-server-330.

         ```{.bash}
         wget https://repo.maven.apache.org/maven2/io/prestosql/presto-server/330/presto-server-330.tar.gz